qupath/qupath-docs/docs/advanced/omero.rst

 OMERO
 *****

 This page describes how to use the built-in OMERO extension in QuPath to access and interact with images hosted on OMERO servers.
-The installation instructions for this extension can bse found `here <https://github.com/qupath/qupath-extension-omero>`_.
+The installation instructions for this extension can be found `here <https://github.com/qupath/qupath-extension-omero>`_.

 .. warning::